Our experience and Dan Adam's research finds that outcomes that score 30% or more are likely to be good outcomes to solve.

 Product Requirements

-The product requirements are the specifications for the product development.
+product development.
 Include the selected important unfulfilled needs of your customers.
 They provide the constraints and objectives for the development team.
 They are extremely important.
 These requirements are what designs are tested against.
 Remember though, the requirements need to be adjusted as you gather more information and insights from your customers during product development.

 Having identified the customer needs, you have a good understanding of what requirements are must haves and can trade off against these during product development.
 The end